-To explore the Texas State Law Library's collections -- including resources that we make available on the Web such as a listing of recommended legal treatises, a listing of continuing legal education materials, a timeline of Texas's parole and mandatory supervision law, a listing of the statutory restrictions on convicted felons in Texas, and digital copies of historical Texas statutes -- please see this description of our collections.
+To explore the Texas State Law Library's collections — including resources that we make available on the Web such as a listing of recommended legal treatises, a listing of continuing legal education materials, a database of the restrictions on convicted felons in Texas, and digital copies of historical Texas statutes — please see this description of our collections.

-The links below are to Web sites that may help you with your legal research.
-If you are having trouble locating something, feel free to contact us for reference assistance at (512) 463-1722 or at email@example.com.
+The links below are to websites that may help you with your legal research.
+If you are having trouble locating something, feel free to contact us for assistance.

-Please keep in mind that the Web sites we link to below are not a part of the Texas State Law Library or any other state agency.
+The websites we link to below are not a part of the Texas State Law Library or any other state agency.
 We have no control over the content found on these sites nor do we endorse any of the information they contain.
-Please use your own discretion if you wish to access any of the sites below.
+Our linking policy is available here.

 Texas Legal Resources